0330 822 0505

 How do you do it?

-The mortgage process can feel a little daunting at the start, but here’s some steps you can take to give your application the best chance of success.
+The mortgage process can feel a little daunting at the start, but here are some steps you can take to give your application the best chance of success.

 Check and optimise your credit reports

 First things first, check your credit score!
-Payday loan mis-use can have a negative impact on your credit history, so make sure you’ve read through the report.
-Any inaccuracies can, and should, be removed.
+Payday loan misuse can negatively impact your credit history, so make sure you’ve read through the report.
+Any inaccuracies can and should be removed.

 Find a specialist mortgage broker